Campaign of the Month: October 2017

 Blood & Bourbon

 Well, let me give you a crash course in how we do things ’round here.”

 New Orleans is a twisted reflection of the Requiem itself, and a perfect home for the Kindred.
 The city is an endless blend of debauchery and faith, of joy and terror.
 Massive cathedrals loom over the streets, their doors offering comfort, but their silhouettes become fearful in the glow of flickering streetlights.
 Rosaries compete with dice and cards, and the wine that flows is only occasionally for communion.
-It is a dichotomy seemingly built into the city itself;—inescapable, a product of the fear that grows nightly in these desperate, modern times.
+It is a dichotomy seemingly built into the city itself; inescapable, a product of the fear that grows nightly in these desperate, modern times.
 Year after year, New Orleans sinks ever deeper into the Louisiana swamps.
-The very soul of the city itself knows that its time is limited, and that desperation manifests in its populace as both wild abandon and religious fervor.
-Where go the mortals, so follow the Kindred, and New Orleans’ undead factions whirl ever more swiftly about one another in a war of faith versus faith, old versus new and hope versus fear.
-New Orleans has a grim past and an uncertain future—a twisted reflection, indeed, for the Kindred nightly face both a grim future and an uncertain past.
+The city knows its time is limited, and that desperation manifests in its populace as both wild abandon and religious fervor.
+Where go the mortals, so follow the Kindred.
+New Orleans’ undead factions whirl about one another in a war of faith versus faith, old versus new and hope versus fear.
+New Orleans has a grim past and an uncertain future—a twisted reflection of the Kindred who face a grim future and an uncertain past.